Hammad-Safeer42/State-Estimation-Autonomous-Vehicle/README.md

 Contributions to enhance the functionality, efficiency, or compatibility of this perception module are welcome.
 Please refer to the contribution guidelines for more information.

 ###  License
 This project is licensed under the MIT License.
-Feel free to use and modify the code according to your requirements.
+Feel free to use and modify the code.

 ### TESTING VIDEOS: